 - The CRADLE2 Coalition – A national alliance of more than 60 public interest organizations working to make products and packaging more sustainable; working together since 2010.
 CRADLE2 works to build the political power to have states adopt EPR policies for virtually all products and packaging in the waste stream.
 UPSTREAM is the coordinator, fiscal agent, and lead organization behind CRADLE2.

 - The Make It, Take Campaign - A new national campaign to elevate the issue of packaging waste, put public pressure on consumer goods corporations, and educate and mobilize citizens for sustainable packaging policies; launched June 2013.
 UPSTREAM is the initiator, coordinator, and lead organization behind Make It, Take It.

 Making an Impact for a Healthy, Just, and Green Economy

-By informing and organizing local governments, public-interest groups, legislators, leading companies and citizens to work for producer responsibility policies, UPSTREAM’s work launched a system-wide shift that moves life-cycle responsibility for products away from the public and onto the parties who design, market, and profit from their sale.
-Our efforts helped move EPR policy into a high legislative phase in the United States.
-More than 60 producer responsibility laws covering 13 product categories were adopted in 33 states since 2004.
+By informing and organizing local governments, public-interest groups, legislators, leading companies and citizens to work for producer responsibility policies, UPSTREAM’s work has launched a system-wide shift that moves life-cycle responsibility for products away from the public and onto the parties who design, market, and profit from their sale.
+Our efforts have helped move EPR policy into a high legislative phase in the United States.
+More than 60 producer responsibility laws covering 13 product categories have been adopted in 33 states since 2004.